Saikrishna2712/IOT-CAR-PARKING-SYSTEM/README.md

 # IOT-CAR-PARKING-SYSTEM
-A model of vechicle parking system using Arduino board, Ultrasonic sensors.
+A model of vehicle parking system based on the Internet of Things (IoT) using Arduino and ultrasonic sensors.
+The total number of parking spaces that are available is displayed by this model's LED display.
+When an automobile is detected using ultrasonic sensors in a specific slot, the slots are updated and displayed appropriately.
+This project showed that it was possible to come up with a creative plan for maximising parking space usage while improving accessibility and user comfort.